RazrSlyr/APCSFinalProject/res/notebook.md

 detection and obtaining grounded state.
 * Changed bullets to be invisible to make it easier to render but still functional
 * Added the function to targets and added color change.

+Note About Game Execution
+* The game should be played in 800 by 600 fullscreen.
+The 800 by 600 is to reduce lag, and the fullscreen is to make the mouse stay on screen.
+The game will always load up in fullscreen, so make sure to set your computer resolution to 800 by 600 before opening it.
+Also use ESC to close the program.